 This source provides us with the evidence and data to support our claim that land scarcity is a pressing issue undermining Singapore’s ability to meet its demand for green energy.
 It presents the extent of the land scarcity’s implication on solar energy deployment and serves as a basis for our choices of proposed solutions.

-Our second proposed solution is the installation of non-tracking planar concentrators which act as mirrors to redirect solar energy onto specific areas with photovoltaic panels installed.
-As some areas have consistent and good exposure to the sun, but the restricted space due to urban infrastructure impedes the installation of photovoltaic panels, planar concentrators which require lesser space (and cost) than the photovoltaic panels can be installed.
-These concentrators resolve the intermittency in solar generation by redirecting solar energy from these consistently high sunlight exposed areas with limited panels installation space onto locations with lower or inconsistent sunlight exposure but with available space for photovoltaic panels installations.
-According to a report by Solar Energy Research Institute of Singapore (SERIS), photovoltaic cell can only be installed in the upper part of high-rise buildings due to mutual shading [40].
-In addition, photovoltaic cells can only be installed at places out of reach of the residents or homeowners as they might sabotage the photovoltaic cells due to the unappealing aesthetics [40].
-Hence, as these concentrators are smaller in size and less impactful to the overall aesthetic of the location, they can be installed at these areas while photovoltaic cells can be installed at areas affected by mutual shading of the buildings, thereby redirecting the sunlight from the region within reach of saboteurs onto areas with limited sunlight exposure due to mutual shading.
-Since these concentrators requires lesser space to install, they are also able to boost the energy output of the photovoltaic cells more space efficiently.
-According to a Bi-Directional Reflectance Function (BDRF) Based Modelling done by Queen’s University and Michigan Technological University, installation of non-tracking planar concentrators can increase photovoltaic system performance by up to 30% [41].
-This means that these concentrators can increase the energy output while occupying relatively lesser space than installing additional photovoltaic panels.
+Our second proposed solution is the installation of non-tracking planar concentrators which act as mirrors to redirect solar energy onto specific areas with PV panels installed.
+As some areas have consistent and good exposure to the sun, but the restricted space due to urban infrastructure impedes the installation of PV panels, planar concentrators which require lesser space (and cost) than the PV panels can be installed.
+These concentrators resolve the intermittency in solar generation by redirecting solar energy from these consistently high sunlight exposed areas with limited panels installation space onto locations with lower or inconsistent sunlight exposure but with available space for PV panels installations.
+According to a report by Solar Energy Research Institute of Singapore (SERIS), PV cell can only be installed in the upper part of high-rise buildings due to mutual shading [40].
+In addition, PV cells can only be installed at places out of reach of the residents or homeowners as they might sabotage the PV cells due to the unappealing aesthetics [40].
+Hence, as these concentrators are smaller in size and less impactful to the overall aesthetic of the location, they can be installed at these areas while PV cells can be installed at areas affected by mutual shading of the buildings, thereby redirecting the sunlight from the region within reach of saboteurs onto areas with limited sunlight exposure due to mutual shading.
+Since these concentrators requires lesser space to install, they are also able to boost the energy output of the PV cells more space efficiently.
+According to a Bi-Directional Reflectance Function (BDRF) Based Modelling done by Queen’s University and Michigan Technological University, installation of non-tracking planar concentrators can increase PV system performance by up to 30% [41].
+This means that these concentrators can increase the energy output while occupying relatively lesser space than installing additional PV panels.

 In conclusion, Singapore’s high energy demands is an urgent call for Singapore to increase its renewable solar energy production.
 Our paper has identified that the main causes limiting Singapore’s solar generation is its land scarcity and unstable weather, leading to lower deployment areas and intermittent solar power, and that current measures in plan can mitigate this limiting factor, but may have other undesired implications.
 As such we have proposed ___ to be used in conjunction with current measures to effectively ___ and meet the high energy demands of Singapore.